Inherited a Cottage in Canada? 5 Legal Ways to Cut Capital Gains Tax

 Question: Is there capital gains tax on inheriting a cottage in Canada?

 Answer: Yes, inheriting a cottage typically triggers capital gains tax.
 Since a cottage is rarely used as a principal residence, it doesn't qualify for the principal residence exemption.
 The estate pays tax on the gain from the original purchase price to the fair market value at death.
-On a $1.5M cottage purchased for $300,000, the $1.2M gain would result in taxable income of approximately $758,000 (using the two-thirds inclusion on the portion over $250K), with Ontario tax as high as $390,000+.
+On a $1.5M cottage purchased for $300,000, the $1.2M gain would result in $600,000 of taxable income at the flat 50% inclusion rate, with Ontario tax as high as $321,000+ at the top marginal bracket.
 Proper planning - including a life insurance policy to cover the tax - is essential for families with recreational properties.

 Question: Can the principal residence exemption eliminate capital gains on inherited property?